 A wide range of organisations take part in the festival and there is something happening every day, from music and comedy to drama and dance.
-One of the highlights of the fortnight is Lafrowda Day takes place on the third Saturday in July when the roads are closed and decorations go up.
+One of the highlights of the fortnight is Lafrowda Day takes place on the third Saturday in July (this year that's the 15th) when the roads are closed and decorations go up.
 From hip hop to harmony, from folk to funk, there are twelve hours of free entertainment to suit every taste along with street performers, stalls, refreshments, bouncy castles and, of course, three spectacular processions.

 How can you take part?

 St just in Penwith is a village full of tradition and Cornish character and with its great family-friendly atmosphere you’ll find lots of events to attend during the festival.
-There are quizzes, themed workshops, a talent show, dance competitions and live theatre as well as performances by local brass bands, groups and choirs plus an open mike night for comics and singers in the local pub.
+There are quizzes, themed workshops, gravity buggy racing, a talent show, dance competitions and live theatre as well as performances by local brass bands, groups and choirs plus an open mike night for comics and singers in the local pub.